massimopiedimonte99/WannaCopy/README.md

 ## Compatibility

-As of now, this script works fine the latest version of Firefox only.
+As of now, this script works fine almost any recent version of Firefox only.

 ## Usage